Google grilled on ad business dominance by U.S. Senate panel

 Lee’s concern was echoed by fellow Republicans like Senator Josh Hawley as well as Democrats, such as Senators Amy Klobuchar, the top Democrat on the panel, and Richard Blumenthal.

-The hearing was held as the U.S. Justice Department is expected to file a lawsuit against Google within weeks, according to sources familiar with the matter.
+The hearing was held as President Donald Trump’s Justice Department is expected to file a lawsuit against Google within weeks, according to sources familiar with the matter.

+Blumenthal called the task of defending Google “thankless” because of the many roles it plays between buyer and sellers in online advertising.

+“(It) seems unacceptable in a really free market and in a free enterprise system which is why I hope there will be antitrust enforcement directed against Google,” he said.

-Klobuchar, whose father was a journalist, expressed concern that newspapers were not receiving adequate revenues from the advertisements placed on their websites because of Google’s dominance of online advertisement.
+Klobuchar, whose father was a journalist, expressed concern that newspapers did not receive adequate revenues from advertisements placed on their websites because of Google’s dominance.

 “I literally don’t have personal grudges against these companies, like sometimes the president has expressed about various companies.
 I don’t,” she said.
 “I just want our capitalist system to work.”